-(b) The Board of Directors of the Manager in their meeting held on 19 May 2020 approved (c) Pursuant to the National Company Law the composite scheme of arrangement (the "Scheme") involving MPPL, EOPPL and EPTPL.
+(b) The Board of Directors of the Manager in the composite scheme of arrangement (the "Scheme") involving MPPL, EOPPL and EPTPL.
 The above scheme has been approved by National Company Law Tribunal (NCLT), Mumbai bench with an effective date of 10 March 2021.
 Upon completion of the scheme, MPPL has become a 100% HoldCo of the Trust, holding Embassy Manyata, Bengaluru, 80% of the share capital of EEPL, 50% of the share capital of GLSP, while EPTPL has become a 100% directly-held SPV of the Trust, holding Embassy TechZone, an existing asset of the Trust.
 Due to the above the existing shares of EOPPL held by the Trust have been cancelled.
 Further, MPPL and EPTPL have issued 734,451 equity shares and 8,703,248 equity shares respectively to the Trust, in accordance with the Scheme.